V3H: View Variation and View Heredity for Incomplete Multi-view Clustering

 \section{Conclusion and Future Work}

 In this paper, we propose a novel \textbf{V}iew \textbf{V}ariation and \textbf{V}iew \textbf{H}eredity approach (V$^3$H) for incomplete multi-view clustering.
 As far as we know, V$^3$H is the \textbf{first} attempt to introduce genetics into the clustering method.
 Also, it can learn the consistent information and the unique information based on view variation and view heredity respectively.
-By aligning incomplete views based on their cluster indicator matrices, V$^3$H integrates the unique information from these views, which improves the clustering performance.
-With the help of the adjustable low-rank representation, V$^3$H recovers the underlying true data structure, which reduces the influence of large incompleteness.
 Extensive experiments on fifteen datasets demonstrate the superiority of V$^3$H over other state-of-the-art methods.
-Impressively, when clustering the YaleB dataset with the missing rate of 0.2, V$^3$H gains large improvements at least $ 23.24\%$ in ACC, $22.42\%$ in NMI, and $22.46\%$ in Purity over the best performing compared method.
+Impressively, when clustering the YaleB dataset with the missing rate of 0.2, V$^3$H improves at least $ 23.24\%$ in ACC, $22.42\%$ in NMI, and $22.46\%$ in Purity over the best performing compared method.

-Our proposed V$^3$H is an offline approach, which has wide applications in high-dimensional incomplete multi-view clustering.
+Our proposed V$^3$H is an offline approach for high-dimensional incomplete multi-view clustering.
 A larger challenge is to cluster large-scale high-dimensional data.
 In the future, we will introduce online learning into V$^3$H for the large-scale high-dimensional data about COVID-19.
-We collect a large amount of data about COVID-19 every day, and online learning is an effective way to process this data.
-Therefore, with the help of online learning, we can process these massive amounts of data.
+We collect a large amount of data about COVID-19 every day, and online learning is an effective way to process these data.
+Based on online learning, we will process these data.

 \ifCLASSOPTIONcaptionsoff

 \fi